bsugiarto24/AACFSLO/Readme.md

 AACF stands for Asian American Christian Fellowship and the functions this app has are for members of AACF SLO.

-This app allows the members to
+This app allows the members to:
 * View AACF Announcements
 * Post/View Prayer Requests
 * Log/View MOIs